 - Cleaning is much easier when you have less clutter, so the key to this entire plan is finding a quick and easy place to stash all the stuff.
 If you don’t have time to do a major de-cluttering session right now, find a big box or basket that you can store in an out-of-the-way place such as the garage, basement, or spare bedroom.
 Use this to collect the random clutter you’ve got around the house, then set a date in January to go through it all.

 - Start at the same end of the house each time you clean.
 (I start in our Master Bedroom and work my way through the living room and kitchen to the girls’ room and bathroom.)

 - Use a large laundry basket to collect items such as toys or clothing as you clean, then dump contents of basket into your garage box.
 It won’t be pretty but at least you’ll know where to find it (or where to tell the kids to look.)

 - On the days you need to sweep, mop, or vacuum, save it until the end, then do it all at once.

 - Keep the daily shower cleaner in the bath/shower and spray down after each use.

 The LWSL Holiday Speed Cleaning Routine:

-- Always make the bed.
+- Why I Make My Bed.
 Even if there are other things laying around, the room will look much, much cleaner.